 We received a new shipment of books this week (Sept.
 9, 1991).
 For you mystery buffs we now have Blood Shot, Burn Marks and Indemnity Only by Sara Paretsky.
-If amature sleuthing is your forte, you'll find Mrs. Pollifax and the Whirling Dervish by Dorothy Gilman. or Longshot by Dook break to your liking.
+If amature sleuthing is your forte, you'll find Mrs. Pollifax and the Whirling Dervish by Dorothy Gilman. on Longshot by Dick brand to your liking.

-If it's autobiographies you enjoy check out

-Me by Katharine Hepburn, Koop by C. Everett Koop,

-or Poisen Pen-the unauthorized biography of
+If it's autobiographies you enjoy check out Me by Katharine Hepburn, Koop by C. Everett Koop, or Poisen Pen-the unauthorized biography of Kitty Kelly.

-Kitty Kelly.